neutrinoProjekt/neutrinopadelapp.github.io/index.md

-## Welcome to the info page of Neutrino's Paddle App Project
+## Welcome to the info page of Neutrino's Padel App Project

-### Paddle app
+### Padel app

-(NAME) is a paddle pals matching app designed to allow hobby-players to find game partners based on the ranking and to orginize the matches with them.
+(NAME) is a padel pals matching app designed to allow hobby-players to find game partners based on the ranking and to orginize the matches with them.
-Moreover, the app gives an further opportunity to book the paddle court and save the results of each game directly in your mobile phone.
+Moreover, the app gives an further opportunity to book a padel court and save the results of each game directly in your mobile phone.

 ### Developers: